Magic Steps: Publication and reception

 The book was first published in 2000, one year after Briar's Book concluded the original Circle of Magic quartet in 1999.
-Kirkus praised the book's "vibrant language" and "great energy."
+A review by Janice M. Del Negro for the Bulletin of the Center for Children's Books says the book "serves more as set-up than as a well-developed story of its own" and "The characterizations are less richly layered, relying on the previous series to fill in the blanks".